Does a Student Loan Affect a Mortgage? Learn How It Impacts Your Application

 Here’s how they impact your mortgage application:

-One major benefit is that student loans don’t appear on your credit file, so they won’t directly impact your credit score with the credit reference agencies such as Experian and Equifax.
+One major difference is that UK student loans do not usually appear on your credit file, so they won’t directly impact your credit score with the credit reference agencies such as Experian and Equifax.
 This makes student loans different from other forms of debt, such as car loans or credit card balances, which can lower your credit score on your file if mismanaged.

 Although your student loan doesn’t impact your credit score, it does affect the affordability calculations lenders use to determine how much you can borrow.
 You can utilise our affordability calculator to give you an initial idea.
 Lenders look at your monthly student loan repayments as part of your overall outgoings.
 The more you pay toward your student loan each month, the less disposable income you have available for mortgage repayments.